Akakiusz/small_python_games/mastermind/README.md

 - **Black peg** — right color in the right position
 - **White peg** — right color, wrong position

-You have ten guesses to crack it.
+The pegs tell you *how many* are right, never *which ones*.
+That's the whole
+game: comparing guesses until only one code can still fit.
+You have ten tries.

 ## Files